 - 5.2.2 Crush Zone A crush zone is defined as structural components that are designed to collapse in an effort to absorb some of the impact from a collision without impacting the driver space.
-The crush zone must provide protection from front, side, and rear collisions. - 5.2.2.1 Minimal Horizontal Distance There must be crush zone structural components at least 15 cm of horizontal distance away from the driver in every direction.
+The crush zone must provide driver protection from front, side, and rear collisions.
+As such, the crush zone structure shall completely encompass the driver's head, upper, and lower body. - 5.2.2.1 Minimal Horizontal Distance There must be crush zone structural components at least 15 cm of horizontal distance away from the driver in every direction.
 Teams must demonstrate that all drivers comply with this regulation when seated in normal driving position.